N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

   Jeysen A: the whole team contributed to doing their portion on the report and began talking about the deliverable that will be due next
   week.\
   Elian Z: Everyone gets together on time and gets work done in a timely manner.\
+  Ibrahim H: We were all present and got everything done with 0 merge errors.\

 3. Failures